Simulation of quantum computation with magic states via Jordan-Wigner transformations: Multiqubit phase space from Jordan-Wigner transformations

 With these conditions defining the generalized phase space $\mathcal{V}$, any state $\rho$ can be decomposed as

-This is the representation of states in the model.
+with real coefficients satisfying $\sum_{\mathcal{O},c} W(\mathcal{O},c)=1$.
+The function $W_\rho(\mathcal{O},c)$ constitutes the representation of states in the model.
 Note that since the phase point operators are over-complete, this representation is not unique.
-It is generally preferable to choose a representation that minimizes the amount of negativity as measured by the $1$-norm of the coefficients $W_\rho(\mathcal{O},\vec{c})$.
+It is generally preferable to choose a representation that minimizes the amount of negativity as measured by the $1$-norm of the coefficients $W_\rho(\mathcal{O},c)$~\cite{PashayanBartlett2015}.
 This can be obtained through linear programming.

+In the second step of the procedure above defining the generalized phase space $\mathcal{V}$, we take extreme points from an intersection of the relevant $\Lambda$ polytope.
+Including only extreme points in this way is convenient for the purpose of representing quantum states in Eq.~\eqref{Equation:LineDecomp} since it means $\mathcal{V}$ is finite for each number of qubits.
+However, this extremal property is not necessary for the classical simulation algorithm in the next section.
+We introduce the notation $\bar{\mathcal{V}}$ to be the index set corresponding to the set of all operators of the form Eq.~\eqref{Equation:phasespace}, which are in $\Lambda$ and for which the support $\tilde{\mathcal{O}}$ has a line graph structure.